pepopowitz/tight-feedback-loops/src/slides/05_outro.md

 ---
 class: title

-# Bring this to your boss/PM/PO
+# Start the conversaton

 ???

+Bring this to your boss/PM/PO

 talk about the potential gains in investing someone's time